What is an Alternator?

 Now check readings on multimeter that should be somewhat between -0.04 to -0.05.
 Give race to a car engine to increase rpm and observe the change.
 The reading should not change abruptly, if this results in a minor change of readings that’s proof that the alternator is in a good position.

 If a car is running with a faulty alternator it may result in many harmful effects on the car.
 Like a bad alternator can destroy battery performance, even resulting in total damage.
 An alternator with a weak or spinning belt may damage other engine parts anytime in case of sudden breakage.
-Due to the poor performance of alternator, you may face a low voltage output of battery which is a risk for vehicle’s headlights, audio/video systems, and other accessories.
+Due to the poor performance of alternator, you may face a low voltage output of battery which is a risk for vehicle’s headlights, ignition system, audio/video systems, and other accessories.

-Till now you’ve learned how to test alternator with multimeter thoroughly.
-Although it’s a technical matter which may require professional technicians, still you may do a self test easily after learning these skills and solving minor issues.
+Till now you’ve learned how to test the alternator with multimeter thoroughly.
+Although it’s a technical matter that may require professional technicians, still you may do a self test easily after learning these skills and solving minor issues.
 We recommend you do not try to make major changes by yourself if you’ve no proper training for it.

 These self troubleshooting techniques are actually for first aid and minor faults.
 As sometimes even bad connections or wear and tear may lead to underperformance of machinery parts.